Kevinwei0619/Bamazon/README.md

 # Node.js & MySQL

+# Bamazon

+* Bamazon is a command line node application that resembles the inventory tracking of an online retailer.

+* Run the command **node bamazonCustomer.js**
+  * You will be prompted with a list of all available items for purchase and asked to enter the item id for your desired item and how many you would like.
+  * The app checks the MySQL database.
+If there is not enough of the item in inventory to fill the order, the user is alerted of insufficient quantity.
+If there is enough inventory, the database is updated with the depleted quantity and the user is told the total cost of their purchase.

 ## Overview

 In this activity, you'll be creating an Amazon-like storefront with the MySQL skills you learned this week.
 The app will take in orders from customers and deplete stock from the store's inventory.
 As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.